-These instructions will show you how to download the latest firmware onto the flight controller using the Mission Planner ground station.
+These instructions will show you how to download the latest firmware onto the autopilot using the Mission Planner ground station.

-Once you’ve installed a ground station on your computer, connect the flight controller using the micro USB cable as shown below.
+Once you’ve installed a ground station on your computer, connect the autopilot using the micro USB cable as shown below.
 Use a direct USB port on your computer (not a USB hub).